crusher-dev/crusher/README.md

 </p>

-<h2 >Crusher is a fast all-in-one testing you'll ever need</h3>
+<h2 >Crusher is a fast way to test app UI, modern alternative to ancient testing workflow</h3>

-New all-in-one testing framework/tool.
-It includes everything you need to test, low-code recorder, runner + batteries built-in.
+It's complete testing framework, includes local app, low-code recorder, runner and batteries are built in.

 An alternative to the *"old" testing*, where you: